sployad/validue/README.md

 #### @PropertyValidator(path: string, validationFunctions?: Function[]):

-You need to add this decorator over a field, in which will be append errors after validation.
-First argument is what field will watch, it work like @Watch decorator in Vue.
-Second argument is not required , it is array of valiadtion functions, because you can use 2 ways of declaration validation your field.
+You need to add this decorator before the field, errors in which are written after validation.
+First argument is a field that is watched.
+It works like @Watch decorator in Vue.
+Second argument receives an array of validation functions.
+This argument is not required because you can use 2 methods to declare validation of your fields.

 > All decorators of "class-validator" in  [here](https://github.com/typestack/class-validator#validation-decorators)